Trekking without a Guide in Nepal(2022 )

 Nepal is recognized as a paradise destination for backpacking by several world-class travel sites.
 The Himalayas are considered by many as the best place to trek in the world.
-As one of the most popular backpacking destinations, it is not unusual at all to receive some budget-conscious travelers.
+As one of the most popular backpacking destinations, it is not unusual at all to receive some budget-conscious travellers.
 Of course, money is valuable to everyone, but some trekkers would prefer to hike solo and even without a guide which may be for the sake of freedom and privacy.
 However, trekkers are permitted to walk without a guide.
 But, trekking without a guide in the Himalayas entails several disadvantages and risks as well.

 Risks Involved with Trekking

 It’s a fact that on average about 15 trekkers go missing in Nepal Himalayas, annually and the death toll counts the same number as missing trekkers.
-That number of casualty doesn’t even count anyone climbing a mountain peak.
-A lot of time, when a tourist dies in the mountain, they don’t also make it to the public news.
+That number of casualties doesn’t even count anyone climbing a mountain peak.
+A lot of times, when a tourist dies in the mountain, they don’t also make it to the public news.
 It is a sad truth that the government doesn’t want to unveil a heartbreaking report not to scare people who have been planning to visit Nepal in the future.

 Why Trek with a Guide?

 A lot of recognized hiking paths in the Himalayas are accessible to navigate through your phone or maps.
 You can even find a street view of some trekking routes on Google.
 The importance of a guide is not merely to tell you directions.
 There are several crucial scenarios where you require the aid of a guide.
 In case of extreme weather conditions, when the trail is wholly covered with snow, a local guide will direct you to camp safely and sound.
 This cannot be guaranteed while you go trekking without a guide in the Himalayas.

 Trekkers with Nepalese guide and porters on the way to Chame from Besisahar, Annapurna Circuit trek 2019.